SeisComP/main/apps/tools/ql2sc/descriptions/ql2sc.rst

 to do so.
 To find the matching local event it takes the first occurrence which has associated the currently imported preferred origin.

 Limitations
 -----------

 There are limitations to this process to avoid infinite loops when cross connecting two systems.
 Prior to sending the commands to scevent to change a particular attribute ql2sc checks if that attribute has been set already by another module (via JournalEntry database table).
-If not then ql2sc is allowed to request an attribute change otherwise not.
+If not, then ql2sc is allowed to request an attribute change otherwise not.
 To illustrate the issue take the following example: